 In addition, OLOGSS can quantify the effects of hypothetical developments that affect the resource base.
-OLOGSS is based on explicit estimates for technically recoverable crude oil and natural gas resources for each source of domestic production (i.e., geographic region/fuel type combinations).
+OLOGSS is based on explicit estimates for technically recoverable crude oil and natural gas resources for each source of domestic production (in other words, geographic region/fuel type combinations).